CrowdHailer/gen_browser/README.md

 This could just be the redux swarm below.
 There are ways to start new browser windows, this might be fun

-### Ensure connection process are removed from mailbox list when they die

 ### Clear the server mailbox

 Client should be able to send the ability to ack messages and clear up the contents of the server mailbox.